Billings

 As a convenient way for patients paying for uninsured services or items (e.g. crutches, splints, etc.), Southlake accepts credit card payment at the Registration desk in the Emergency Department.

 In addition to the uninsured services/items listed, Canadian residents who do not provide a valid Provincial Health Card Number and residents from other countries (e.g., US) will be charged by the Hospital for use of the Emergency facility and by the individual physician for the cost of medical services incurred.
-Physicians are not employees of Southlake Regional Health Centre and, therefore, bill separately for their services.
+Physicians are not employees of Southlake Health and, therefore, bill separately for their services.

 Cancer